 This unusual leaf-eating animal spends most of its solitary life hanging upside down from the forest canopy.
-Sloths eat, sleep, breeds and nurses their young in this position but you can also see them sitting in the fork of a tree.
-The hair flows back from the head and as the animal is almost constantly upside down, the body hair lies from belly to back so that the rain will run off.
+Sloths eat, sleep, breed and nurse their young in this position but you can also see them sitting in the fork of a tree.
+Their hair flows back from the head and as the animal is almost constantly upside down, the body hair lies from belly to back so that the rain will run off.

 The two-toed sloth is an omnivore and eats leaves, fruits, and occasionally insects.
-At Bristol Zoo their diet is a salad of fresh fruit and vegetables.
+At Bristol Zoo their diet consists of a salad of fresh fruit and vegetables.

 Toe-toed sloths live in the tropical rainforest of South America.
 They can be found hanging upside down high in the forest canopy.